-The top reasons parents like or don’t like your church nursery may surprise you.
+The 4 reasons parents avoid church nurseries may surprise you.

 The nursery was perfect.
 Matching cribs lined one wall, each with crisp pink and blue checked sheets.
 Developmentally appropriate toys sat neatly on white shelves just waiting for tiny hands to hold them.
 A wooden rocker sat motionless in the corner with a soft, pale green afghan folded over its arm, ready to comfort and warm a tiny soul.
 The small room waited for small guests.